alexeagleson/nextjs-fullstack-app-template/README.app.md

 Since our search term was `dog` I'd say that's a good sign things are working well.

-Let's switch gears and set up your `results` page to use this endpoint and get the search resutls to display.
+Let's switch gears and set up your `results` page to use this endpoint and get the search results to display.

-### GetServerSideProps
+## Static and Dynamic Page Generation in Next.js

 Now we are ready to introduce our first [getServerSideProps](https://nextjs.org/docs/basic-features/data-fetching/get-server-side-props) function.
 We'll be adding it to our results page so that we can take the search term from the URL of the initial request and use it to fetch search data that we render the page with.